KCL-BMEIS/OOP/week2B.md

 --

-We have been using a namespace from the start: the `std` namespace
+We have already been using a namespace from the start: the `std` namespace
 - this namespace is where all the functionality provided by the C++ standard is declared